Homemade Raw Milk Kefir Recipe

 What is Milk Kefir?

-It is a probiotic drink, like liquid yogurt, that contains thousands of beneficial bacteria and yeasts.
-It helps to control the overgrowth of yeast or candida your body might be fighting.
+Kefir is a fermented milk and a probiotic drink, like liquid yogurt, that contains thousands of beneficial bacteria and yeasts.
+Drinking kefir helps to control the overgrowth of yeast or candida your body might be fighting.
 It has been used traditionally for centuries to prolong the shelf life of milk and to heal from infections, fungal infections, and low immune function.

 It’s especially beneficial if you have: